Large-scale quantum hybrid solution for linear systems of equations: Abstract

 \section{Abstract}

-A wealth of quantum algorithms developed during the past decades brought about the concept of quantum supremacy.
-The state-of-the-art noisy intermediate-scale quantum (NISQ) devices, although imperfect, enable certain computational tasks that are demonstrably beyond the capabilities of modern classical supercomputers.
-However, present quantum computations are restricted to probing the quantum processor power, whereas implementation of specific full-scale quantum algorithms remains a challenge.
-Here we realize hybrid quantum algorithm for solving a linear system of equations with exponential speedup that utilizes quantum phase estimation, one of the exemplary core protocols for quantum computing.
-Our experiment carried out on superconducting IBMQ devices reveals the main shortcomings of the present quantum processors, which must be surpassed in order to boost quantum data processing via phase estimation.
-The developed algorithm demonstrates quantum supremacy and holds high promise to meet practically relevant challenges.
+State-of-the-art noisy intermediate-scale quantum devices (NISQ), although imperfect, enable computational tasks that are manifestly beyond the capabilities of modern classical supercomputers.
+However, present quantum computations are restricted to exploring specific simplified protocols, whereas implementation of full-scale quantum algorithms aimed at solving concrete large scale problems arising in data analysis and numerical modeling remains a challenge.
+Here we introduce and implement a hybrid quantum algorithm for solving linear systems of equations with exponential speedup, utilizing quantum phase estimation, one of the exemplary core protocols for quantum computing.
+We introduce theoretically classes of linear systems that are suitable for current generation quantum machines and solve experimentally a $2^{17}$-dimensional problem on superconducting IBMQ devices, a record for linear system solution on quantum computers.
+The considered large-scale algorithm shows superiority over conventional solutions, demonstrates advantages of quantum data processing via phase estimation, and holds high promise for meeting practically relevant challenges.